Franmg94/flying-dino/README.md

-# Minimalist Circle platform

 ## 1. Define MVP

-The board is a circle.

-The player moves only in the circumference of the circle, left and right.
-The obstacles comes from the center of the circle.

-The obstacles are lines that create walls on the circle, so the player needs to change the direction in order to avoid collision.
+The board is moving horizontally with obstacles that the player needs to avoid jumping

+The player can only move vertically, and the force of gravity is always present, meaning that the player is always moving down except when we press a key to move up.

+The player has to go jump through the obstacles.

 ## 2. Define Milestones

-*Version 1: Basic game*

-m1: Display the player and the board
+Milestone1: Display the player and one obstacle

-- Create the circle
+- Player movement up and down
-- Create the player
+- Obstacle movement towards the left

-m2: Move the player around the circle

-- Find the way to move the player only in circular way
+v2: Generate collision and new obstacles

-- Right, Left and Stop
+- Identify collision and stop game

-m3:  Create obstacle

-- Create one obstacle that moves from the center out
+- Create new obstacles that are removed when reached the end

-m4: Diversity of obstacles and physic
+v3: Diversity of obstacles and physics

-- Add collision to the obstacle

-m5: Improve style

-- Have a retro-neon color style
-- Moving background image so gives movement sensation
-- Initial interface, Initialize game and Game Over screen

----

-**Further Improvement**

-*Version 2:   Improving game mechanics*

-m6: Add levels
+- Create a pattern of obstacles that the player needs to avoid (the distance of the empty space of the obstacles affects the difficulty of the user experience)
 - Adjust the speed of the movement of the obstacles and the movement of the player

-m7: Add Power ups

-- The player get the ability **Break**,
-- It can only have one
-- It restores automatically after 15 seconds
-- (Further improvement, change the timer for a pick up item)

-m8: Add **shooting**

-Version 3 Matching colors
+- Implement physics for the player (gravity)

+v4: Make it pretty

+- Find images background